Steve Martini: Early years

 Born on February 28, 1946, in San Francisco, California, Steve Martini was raised until the age of ten in the Colma area of Daly City just south of San Francisco.
 He is part of a large extended Italian-American family, some of which reach back four generations in California.
-Martini’s mother and father moved to Los Angeles County, California, in 1956.
+Martini's mother and father moved to Los Angeles County, California, in 1956.
 His father, Ernest Martini, was a rancher, managing and owning farms throughout California during his lifetime.
 His mother, Rita, was a housewife, though in later years she worked extensively in the local library in San Gabriel, California.
-Martini graduated from San Gabriel Mission Grammar School, San Gabriel High School and Pasadena City College before transferring to the University of California at Santa Cruz where he graduated in 1968 with a degree in Government (Political Science).
+Martini graduated from San Gabriel Mission Grammar School, San Gabriel High School and Pasadena City College before transferring to the University of California, Santa Cruz where he graduated in 1968 with a degree in government (Political Science).

 Professional and legal career

 Martini's first career was in journalism.
 He worked as a newspaper reporter for the Los Angeles Daily Journal, the largest legal newspaper in the country covering the state, the local courts and the civic center beat.
-In 1970 he became the newspaper’s first correspondent at the State Capitol in Sacramento and later its bureau chief.
+In 1970 he became the newspaper's first correspondent at the State Capitol in Sacramento and later its bureau chief.
 There he specialized in legal and political coverage.
-During this period he attended night law school and in 1974 took his J.D. degree from the University of the Pacific’s McGeorge School of Law.
+During this period he attended night law school and in 1974 took his J.D. degree from the University of the Pacific's McGeorge School of Law.
 He was admitted to the bar in January 1975.

 Martini has practiced law both privately as well as for public agencies, appearing in state and federal courts.
 During his legal career, in addition to other activities, he worked as a legislative representative for the California Department of Consumer Affairs, the State Bar of California, and served as special counsel to the California Victims of Violent Crimes Program.
-He has worked as an administrative hearing officer, a supervising hearing officer, an administrative law judge, and for a time served as Deputy Director of the State Office of Administrative Hearings.
+He has worked as an administrative hearing officer, a supervising hearing officer, an administrative law judge, and for a time served as deputy director of the State Office of Administrative Hearings.
 He is currently inactive with the State Bar of California, choosing writing instead as a full-time occupation.